ogunmakindetobi/berkeleywash/README.md

 (3)fontawesome.com

 Testing:
-(1) Service can drop down which includeall features like wash and drying,iroining, delivery...
-(2) all service can targets.
+(1) service section on the nav bar have list item which target and toggule (.washing and drying,ironing, collection and Delivery) for price of the service.
-(3) Contact Form is working but the send message bring out erorr by clicking (4)map locate the exart direction.
+(2) Contact Form is not working but the send message bring out erorr by clicking (3)map locate the office  direction.

-Media
+(4)Footer consist website address
+(5)Order now service doesnt work but on the page.

+Media:
 The photos used in this site were obtained from google pictures